 - The signal sequence is most often found on the N-terminus, only sometimes on the C-terminus.

-- Examples of signal sequences are PTS1 on the C-terminus, and PTS2 on the N-terminus
+- Examples of signal sequences are PTS1 on the C-terminal end, and PTS2 on the N-terminal end

 Proteins are synthesized in the cytosol, on ribosomes.
 However, proteins are needed in other cellular compartments as well, like the nucleus, or ER.
 Proteins must therefore be transported from cytosol into these targets.
 This is done by the help of signal sequences, a short sequence of nucleotides on the N-terminus (more common) or C-terminus (less common) of a protein.
 These sequences are recognized on the membrane of the target organelle, and the polypeptide is transported inside.
 On the inside, the signal sequence may be cleaved off, but not in all cases, as we shall see.